thepante/subscriddit/README.md

-### Web extension to subscribe submissions on Reddit
+### Thread Subscribe for Reddit
-My personal CS50 final project.
+Web extension to subscribe submissions on Reddit, this is my personal CS50 final project.

 ----